omnigroup/OmniGroup/Frameworks/OmniFileStore/EncryptionFormat.md

 file integrity fairly weak (but still prevents an attacker from replacing part of a file while leaving the rest unchanged).

 Concern: We don't authenticate (or encrypt) filenames at all, currently.
-Should we?
-They are significant for both OF and OP.
+Perhaps we should: They are significant for both OF and OP.
+See 'Filename Integrity Check', below.

 Document Key Management
 -----------------------

-This is only partly fleshed out.
-Document key management must provide the following functions:
+Document key management provides the following functions:

-* Given a key index (a small integer), provide a file key (128 or 256 bits of AES key).
+* Given a key index (a small integer), provide a file key (128 or 256 bits of AES key and MAC key).
-* Create new file keys as needed, and garbage-collect old ones when no longer used.
-This will require hooks into the application which is using OFS.
+* Create new file keys as needed, rotate them into use, and garbage-collect old ones when no longer used.
+This will require hooks into the application which is using OmniFileStore.
+* Maintain policy for which files within the document need to be encrypted (see Unencrypted Files, below).
 * The information needed to do the above will be protected using a passphrase.

 Group Membership